 LoL: 4-time champion outed himself

 In , US player Vincent “” Wang (25) has come out as gay.
 Biofrost was 4-time champion in LCS with .
 Now he plays for Dignitas.
 According to Biofrost, he heard homophobic remarks in almost every team he played for.
-The gaming industry is full of sexism and homophobia, he said.
+The industry is full of sexism and homophobia, he said.
 Something urgently needs to change.

 Who is Biofrost?

 • Vincent “Biofrost” Wang was born in China, but came to Canada at an early age.
-He is considered one of the best and most successful players in US LoL of all time.
+He is considered one of the best and most successful support players in US LoL of all time.
 He is known for his play with heroes like Thresh or Karma.

 • Biofrost had his most successful time in League of Legends playing alongside ADC Doublelift on “Team SoloMid”, winning three consecutive US Championships in 2016 and 2017.
 However, after a disappointing 2017 Worlds, TSM completely revamped the team; they wanted to have success internationally as well.
 But that went wrong and the next championships were won by Team Liquid, where Doublelift had switched to.